On Channel Reciprocity in Reconfigurable Intelligent Surface Assisted Wireless Network: Experimental Measurements on Two Typical RISs

 \subsection{Experiment Setup}

 We have built an experiment setup, as illustrated in Fig. \ref{Testbed}, in order to practically explore whether the reciprocity of RIS-assisted wireless channels holds.
-In Fig. \ref{Testbed}, $d_1$, $d_2$, $\theta_1$, and $\theta_2$ denote the distance between antenna 1 and the center of the RIS, the distance between antenna 2 and the center of the RIS, the elevation angle from the center of the RIS to antenna 1, and the elevation angle from the center of the RIS to antenna 2, respectively.
-The configuration of the RIS sample is determined by the control signals from the RIS controller.
+In Fig. \ref{Testbed}, $d_1$, $d_2$, $\theta_1$, and $\theta_2$ denote the distance between antenna 1 and the center of the RIS, the distance between antenna 2 and the center of the RIS, the elevation angle from the center of the RIS to antenna 1, and the elevation angle from the center of the RIS to antenna 2, respectively. {\blc More specifically, $\theta_1$ is the angle between path $d_1$ and the normal of the RIS, and $\theta_2$ is the angle between path $d_2$ and the normal of the RIS.} The configuration of the RIS is determined by the control signals from the RIS controller.
 During the measurements, an RF signal generator provides the transmitted signal with power $P_t$ and frequency $f$, and an RF signal analyzer displays the information of the received signal.

 As far as the uplink is concerned, antenna 2 is connected to the RF signal generator and antenna 1 is connected to the RF signal analyzer.
 In this setup, a part of the wireless signal transmitted from antenna 2 is reflected by the RIS and then received by antenna 1, and another part is reflected by the conventional scatterers (e.g., ground and walls) and then received by antenna 1 as well.
 The wireless channels corresponding to the former and the latter are referred to as ${h_{\rm{RIS}}}$ and ${h_{\rm{D}}}$ as given in equation (\ref{s3}), respectively.